 Any person whose license, registration and/or permit has been denied, suspended, revoked or restricted, whether voluntarily or by action of the Board, shall have the right to petition the Board at reasonable intervals for relief from such action.
 The Board shall not consider a petition for relief from such action unless an interval of at least one (1) year has passed since the imposition of the penalty or the last Board review.
+Notice of a Petition Order of the Board occurs on the date the Order of the Board is mailed via certified mail to, or personally served upon, the Petitioner.
 The Board will not entertain a petition for relief if the matter is under appeal.